litereplica/litereplica/README.md

 The litereplica allows your applications to easily keep replicas of SQLite3 databases

-It also adds point-in-time recovery capability to SQLite
+It also adds point-in-time recovery and encryption support to SQLite

 For a complete list of features, visit http://litereplica.io